Enngonia: History

-In 1859, Cornelius Bride, an Irishman, founded a horse station, naming his rough shack along the Warrego River, 'Erin's Gunyah'.
+In 1859, Con Bride, founded a horse station, naming his rough shack along the Warrego River, 'Erin's Gunyah'.
+Bride is regarded as one of the pioneer colonists of the lower Warrego River region and is better known for his leading role in the Hospital Creek Massacre of Aboriginal people which also occurred in 1859.

 Given to be an isolated area, it became a centre for bushrangers and stock thieves, including around 1865 with the gentleman bushranger Captain Thunderbolt (1833–1870).
 Johnny Dunn (1846–1866), the last remaining member of Ben Hall's gang also did some horse breaking on the Culgoa, seeking not to attract the attention of the law.

 A post office in the area was established at 'Rutherford's', now the sheep property of Belalie north of Enngonia.
 The Belalie Post Office was established on 16 June 1866, but the office was discontinued at times.

 The first public hotel was Thomas Shearer's Shearer's Inn, who later became the postmaster.
 A Kerrigan was also the local mailman, while E. D. Johnson had the horse and sulky mail contract to eastern properties.
 Other public hotels included Kerrigan's Hotel, and H. C. Whittaker's Eringonia Hotel (c.
 1893).

-It was on 6 October 1868 that Biree police officer Senior Constable McCabe was shot in the shoulder by stockman and bushranger Charles Rutherford or Redford, and possibly Frank Ward.
-A month later, accompanied by a Queensland police trooper McManus, McCabe enters Shearer's Inn to have breakfast while their two Aboriginal trackers took the horses to water nearby.
-Rutherford and Dr Frank Pearson enter the Inn shouting 'bail up!', presenting a revolver.
-While Pearson fired but missed, Rutherford's shot struck McCabe's breast.
-A return shot struck Pearson's right arm.
-The bushrangers then rode to Belalie to the north, then to Yantabulla station being pursued by others.
-McCabe died from his wounds on 1 November 1868 at Bourke.
+On 6 October 1868, Biree police officer Senior Constable John McCabe and an accompanying Queensland officer were at the Shearer's Inn when it was held up by bushrangers Charles Rutherford and Frank Pearson, alias Captain Starlight.
+THe officers engaged with the wanted men, where McCabe was shot and later died of the injury and resultant infection.
+A month later, Pearson was captured, and Rutherford was later shot dead while holding up a hotel.

 The town was proclaimed in 1870.
 The 1890s Federation drought made a significant impact to the area, with many people abandoning their properties.

 The first Enngonia Post Office opened on 1 March 1871, and the town's spelling standardised.

 The bushranger Midnight, the nickname of the possible Thomas Law (who also used the aliases of A'lick Law, Thomas Smith, George Gibson and Harry Wilson), was shot and captured near the town on Sunday 6 October 1878 and died a few days later.
 He had escaped the Parramatta gaol in 1872, and had a reward for his capture.
 Law was involved in stock theft of cattle and horses.
 He escaped from a police constable at Brewarrina, before killing a police sergeant near Wonbobbie Station near Dubbo on 20 September 1878.
 Law was buried close to the Wapweelah Station homestead (later being named the Wirrawarra homestead).
 The Captain Starlight character of the 1888 bushranger novel Robbery Under Arms was based on Thomas Law.